Share this post:

 As the tram goes from Faliro down to Voula quarter, along the Athenian Riviera, there are few small beaches in Alimos where people swim.
 Some of these Athens beaches are organized with lounges and beach bars, while others are not.
 Alimos beach is the central beach in the region, lined up with beach bars.
 Entrance fees apply to some organized beaches, but not to all.

 The beach of Varkiza is located far from the city center.
 This is a nice, organized beach to enjoy a day under the sun.
-Lounges and beach bars line the beach, making it convenient and safe for all family.
+Lounges and beach bars line the beach, making it convenient and safe for all families.
 To go there, visitors have to take the bus or tram from Syntagma to Glyfada square and then another bus (Bus 149 and 170) from Glyfada square to Varkiza.
 There is an entrance fee to get in the organized beaches of Varkiza, although there are some small coves that do not have a fee.

-Many other Athens beaches are found in larger distance from the city center.
+Many other Athens beaches are found in a larger distance from the city center.
 Some even need a car to go there, as they are more secluded and can’t be accessed with public transportation.
 If you are interested, check our list with more Athens beaches.